 But many are surprised to learn that there are many different sewing machines than these obvious ones.
 Some of these categories overlap and some you may never even consider buying – but you can never say never.
 So here they are.

 Categorization of sewing machines – As per usage

 This is the general home sewing machine available for hobby sewing.
-This type of sewing machines are fairly simple to use and can do many things and almost all the things you need for sewing clothes, accessories and home furnishing.
+This type of sewing machine is fairly simple to use and can do many things and almost all the things you need for sewing clothes, accessories and home furnishing.
 Some may sew only straight seams but better ones will have zig-zag stitches, other decorative stitches, buttonhole stitching.

 The disadvantage of a domestic sewing machine is that it cannot sew too many layers of fabric together or sew for a long time at a stretch without the motor getting heated.
-Also the stitching may look wonky and slightly imperfect however you practise, and sew for 100 hours.
+Also, the stitching may look wonky and slightly imperfect however you practice, and sew for 100 hours.
 And nothing much to write about the speed of stitching of a domestic sewing machine.

 With an industrial sewing machine, these problems are solved.
 You can sew for a long time continuously without any problem, with any weight of material among wovens, synthetics, woolens, and knits ( though I do not recommend sewing for long stretches with you strapped onto your sewing chair too engrossed to even stretch your muscles – you are asking for disaster shortly – check out the precautions you should take to prevent sewing related illness and pain here)